Skip to content

 Quick Answers

-It can complicate resale; we'll discuss whether bringing it current makes sense as part of your project.
+It can complicate a future resale.
+We'll discuss whether bringing it current makes sense as part of your project, rather than leaving it as a surprise for a buyer's inspector.

-We pull permits in every jurisdiction we work; we know the typical timelines and requirements for the cities we serve regularly.
+Yes.
+We pull the permit in every jurisdiction we work and know the typical timelines and requirements for the cities we serve regularly.

 Sources